Prakhar896/Access/README.md

 UPCOMING FEATURES:

 - New Access Admin portal, where admin signs-in and can view/manage/edit all identities in the system
-- Completion of all the settings that are found in a user's Access Portal
+- Completion of all the settings that are found in a user's Access Portal (DONE in `v1.0.2`)
-- Miscellaneous endpoints such as `/version` to view more information about the system
+- Miscellaneous endpoints such as `/version` to view more information about the system (DONE in `v1.0.2`)
-- Back-tracking links on relevant error pages
+- Back-tracking links on relevant error pages (DONE in `v1.0.2`)
-- Certificate Renewal Code Retreival process
+- Certificate Renewal Code Retreival process (DONE in `v1.0.2`)
-- Improvement of create identity process with more secure password checks
+- Improvement of create identity process with more secure password checks (DONE in `v1.0.2`)

 and much more!